rabbitmq/workloads/resiliency/README.md

 [resilient-skeleton-spring-rabbitmq](resilient-skeleton-spring-rabbitmq) folder contains the minimum code that demonstrate RabbitMQ bootstrapping for a Spring Boot application.

-Before waking thru this skeleton application it is worth mentioning the requirements that shaped the application as it is.
+Before waking through this skeleton application it is worth mentioning the requirements that shaped the application as it is.
 These are:
 - Our application may potentially require another RabbitMQ service instance
 - also our application most likely will need custom RabbitMQ ConnectionFactory settings like `spring.rabbitmq.connection-timeout`